 And here is the expression of SGLTs in various cancer cell types:

 In line with the above links, indeed, it has been shown that not all the SGLT2 inhibitors can reduce the glucose absorption in cancer cells, as there are multiple types of transporters available on the membrane that can be different for different cell types.
 For example Canagliflozin, but not Dapagliflozin could decrease glucose uptake in prostate and lung cancer cells and it has been suggested to be a result of the fact that Canaglifozin is also an inhibitor of SGLT1 and possibly GLUT1 (Ref.).
 (Beyond its impact on glucose transporters, Canagliflozin seems to also have an off target action against cancer cells via the activation of AMP-activated protein kinase (AMPK) and as a result decrease mitochondrial respiration.)

 But things are not that simple …

-In contrast to the above suggesting that SGLTs are not that relevant in cancer, there is a relatively recent study making things a bit more complex, as it shows that in some cases SGLT2 inhibitors can actually kill cancer cells such as those of pancreas and prostate via glucose absorption inhibition (Ref.).
-This is strange since most of the literature indicates that SGLT2 is not that relevant in cancer.
+In contrast to the literature suggesting that SGLTs are not that relevant in cancer compared to GLUTs, there is a relatively recent study making things a bit more complex, as it shows that in some cases SGLT2 inhibitors can actually kill cancer cells such as those of pancreas and prostate via glucose absorption inhibition (Ref.).
+This is unexpected since most of the literature indicates that SGLT2 is not that relevant in cancer.

 In order to make sense out of that, and unify both “sides” of the research, here is how we could understand it:

-- Glucose absorption via SGLTs requires the right sodium gradient that is “arranged” by the Na/K transporter but that costs energy (ATP).
+- Glucose absorption via SGLTs requires the right sodium gradient that is taken care of by the Na/K transporter, but that costs energy (ATP).

 - In contrast to that, glucose import via GLUTs does not require energy as it simply depends on the glucose gradient.